-The Fair Use Doctrine, Section 107 of the Copyright Act of 1976 is the most general of the limitations on the rights of copyright owners.
-It attempts to balance the needs of teachers and researchers with those of copyright owners.
+The Fair Use Doctrine, Section 107 of the Copyright Act of 1976, attempts to balance the needs of teachers and researchers with those of copyright owners.
 The fair use doctrine allows for certain uses of copyrighted works, without permission or payment, for purposes such as criticism, comment, news reporting, teaching (including, in some instances, multiple copies for classroom use), scholarship, or research.
 The Fair Use Doctrine is medium neutral, it applies equally to films, audio recordings, web content, etc.

-Even if your use of copyrighted materials is "fair use," you should always:
+Even if your use of copyrighted materials is Fair Use, you should always:

 Please note that these are guidelines and cannot be used as the sole justification for a specific use

 Fair Use of Copyrighted Materials, University of Texas System.